crazy-max/ftpgrab/README.md

 * **EMAIL_LOG** - Mail address where the logs are sent.
 Leave empty to disable sending mail.
 * **PID_FILE** - Path to the file containing the current PID of the process.

+If you change the location of the config file, do not forget to change the path in the ftp-sync script file for the CONFIG_FILE var (default /etc/init.d/ftp-sync.conf).

 ## Usage

 ``$ /etc/init.d/ftp-sync <DIR_DEST>``